Markets driven by regulation

-- The UK government’s nuclear decommissioning provision, to manage the whole of the mission, is currently estimated at £121 billion over the next 120 years.1 The Nuclear Decommissioning Authority’s medium-term forecasts indicate a rate of expenditure of around £3bn per annum, with around 75% of this commitment at the Sellafield site in Cumbria.1
+- The UK government’s nuclear decommissioning provision, to manage the whole of the mission, is currently estimated at £121 billion over the next 120 years.1 The Nuclear Decommissioning Authority’s medium-term forecasts indicate a rate of expenditure of around £3bn per annum.

 - New nuclear power is an essential part of the government’s objective of delivering a sustainable and low-carbon energy future to meet increasing demand.2

 Thermal and renewable

 - There remain good opportunities in the renewable energy market as the UK responds to increasing energy demand whilst looking to deliver its targets for renewable power generation.

 - The UK government has also committed a record £2.3bn investment in coastal and river flood risk management to 2021.4

 - Network Rail is investing around £41bn in the current control period (“CP5”) to 2019 in running, maintaining and improving Britain’s railway.
 The government recently announced an increase in funding to £48bn for CP6, which runs from 2019 to 20245.
 Control Period 6 (CP6) is expected to see a 25% increase compared to the previous control period in operations, maintenance, support, and renewals to improve existing infrastructure and consequently the passenger experience.